Mykrobe-tools/mykrobe-atlas/README.md

 ## Build for deployment

+Build for current platform:

 ```bash
 $ npm run package
 ```

-To package apps for all platforms:
+To build apps for all platforms:

 1. Install Wine to build Windows app on mac